-All Ph.D. students are granted a tuition waiver for the entire length of their study in the Wheaton Ph.D. program.
-In addition, each student is granted \$10,500-per-year fellowship, paid in bi-weekly installments within the fall and spring semesters.
+All Ph.D. students are granted a tuition waiver for the entire length of their study in the Program.
+In addition, each student is granted a fellowship (approximately \$10,000 per year), paid in bi-weekly installments within the fall and spring semesters.
 This fellowship is available for three years and, in some cases, four.
 In return for this fellowship, students will be expected to serve the institution for an average of 8-10 hours per week during the academic term.
-The service will include, but not be limited to, research and classroom assistance to specific professors, tutoring of undergraduate and graduate students, and clerical support of the program and the department
+The service could include, but not be limited to, research and classroom assistance to specific professors, tutoring of undergraduate and graduate students, and/or clerical support of the Program and the department.